 An electrical corporation must analyze its top 5 percent of highest risk circuits, segments, or spans3 to determine whether updates to its risk models are significant.
-An electrical corporation's top ignition risk circuits, segments, or spans are the top 5 percent of highest ignition risk circuits, segments, or spans are the top 5 percent of highest ignition highest to lowest circuit-mile-weighted ignition risk.
-An electrical corporation's top Public Safety Power Shutoff (PSPS) risk circuits, segments or spans are the top 5 percent of highest PSPS risk circuits, segments, or spans when the circuits, segments or spans are the top 5 percent of highest PSPS risk circuits, segments, or spans when the circuits, segments or spans are ranked individually from highest to lowest circuit-mile-weighted PSPS risk.
+An electrical corporation's top ignition risk circuits, segments, or spans are the top 5 percent of highest ignition risk circuits, segments, or spans when the circuits, segments or spans are ranked individually from highest to lowest circuit-mile-weighted ignition risk.
+An electrical corporation's top Public Safety Power Shutoff (PSPS) risk circuits, segments or spans are the top 5 percent of highest PSPS risk circuits, segments, or spans when the circuits, segments or spans are ranked individually from highest to lowest circuit-mile-weighted PSPS risk.

-As discussed in Section 6 of the revised 2023-2025 Base WMP ,1 PacifiCorp was implementing FireSight, previously known as the Wildfire Risk Reduction Module, to model the risk and consequences of an ignition to inform planning of mitigations.
+As discussed in Section 6 of the revised 2023-2025 Base WMP, 1 PacifiCorp was implementing FireSight, previously known as the Wildfire Risk Reduction Module, to model the risk and consequences of an ignition to inform planning of mitigations.
 In 2023, the model was implemented, and Section 1.1 below describes the updates to baseline risk modeling as a result of the implementation, including the establishment of a High Fire Risk Area (HFRA), in addition to the High Fire Threat Districts created by the California Public Utility Commission (CPUC).
 The implementation of FireSight risk modeling also enabled the identification of the highest risk circuits presented in Section 1.1.1.